Maysont/LAC-ofsted-outcomes-model/README.md

 # Getting started

-To replicate this analysis, clone this repository on your local machine
+To replicate this analysis, clone this repository on your local machine or download the files individually.
+Open in google collab for the best experience.

 git clone https://github.com/Maysont/LAC-ofsted-outcomes-model.git